Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

-Analogous to the soundness proof of \autoref{lem:dsn-red}, we will argue that a random assignment defined from picking one vertex from each $S_i$ uniformly independently at random covers many superedges in expectation.
-To do this, we need to first show that, for many $(i, j)$'s, there exist $u \in S_i$ and $v \in S_j$ such that $u-v \in E_G$.
+We will argue that a random assignment defined from picking one vertex from each $S_i$ uniformly independently at random covers many superedges in expectation.
+To do this, we need to first show that, for many $(i, j)$'s, there exist $u \in S_i$ and $v \in S_j$ such that $uv \in E_G$.
 In fact, we can show this for every $(i, j) \in \cP_{\uni}$ as stated below.

-\begin{claim} For every $(i, j) \in \cP_{\uni}$, there exists $u \in S_i$ and $v \in S_j$ such that $u-v \in E_G$. \end{claim}
+\begin{claim} For every $(i, j) \in \cP_{\uni}$, there exists $u \in S_i$ and $v \in S_j$ such that $uv \in E_G$. \end{claim}